ADHD – Could Listening be Part of the Problem?

 • Improved social engagement, friendships

-If you are worried that your child is falling behind at school, hates reading and struggles to make friends, why not give us a call?
+If you are worried that your child is falling behind at school, has signs ADHD, hates reading and struggles to make friends, perhaps listening is the problem

 Share this post